philippgille/alexa-blockchain-explorer/README.md

 4. Configure Triggers Screen click the outlined empty square and select Alexa Skill Kit.
 Click Next
 5. Name the Lambda Function "BlockchainExplorer".
 6. Select the runtime as Java 8
-7. On your PC, run 'docker run --rm -v /path/to/pom-dir:/usr/src/mymaven philippgille/alexa-java-builder'.
-This will generate a zip file named "alexa-blockchain-explorer-1.0-jar-with-dependencies.jar" in `/path/to/pom-dir/target`.
+7. Download or clone this repository and run `docker run --rm -v /path/to/pom-dir:/usr/src/mymaven philippgille/alexa-java-builder`.
+This will generate the zip file `/path/to/pom-dir/target/alexa-blockchain-explorer-1.0-jar-with-dependencies.jar`.
-8. Select Code entry type as "Upload a .ZIP file" and then upload the "alexa-blockchain-explorer-1.0-jar-with-dependencies.jar" file from the build directory to Lambda
+8. Select Code entry type as "Upload a .ZIP file" and then upload the `alexa-blockchain-explorer-1.0-jar-with-dependencies.jar` file from the build directory to Lambda
-9. Set the Handler as com.philippgille.alexa.BlockchainExplorerSpeechletRequestStreamHandler (this refers to the Lambda RequestStreamHandler file in the zip).
+9. Set the Handler as `com.philippgille.alexa.BlockchainExplorerSpeechletRequestStreamHandler` (this refers to the Lambda RequestStreamHandler file in the zip).
 10. Create a basic execution role and click create.
 11. Leave the Advanced settings as the defaults.
 12. Click "Next" and review the settings then click "Create Function"